MalayAgr/generative-ai-with-llms-notes/markdown/Week 1/Introduction and Generative AI Project Lifecycle/Transformers.md

 - Each word's $v^{\langle t \rangle}$ is multiplied with the softmax output.
 - The result is summed _element-wise_ and gives the final $A^{\langle 3 \rangle}$ value.

+> [!NOTE]
-> **Note**: This shows that a word does not have a fixed representation and can actually adapt to how it is used in the sentence.
+> This shows that a word does not have a fixed representation and can actually adapt to how it is used in the sentence.

 Overall: